Build a working CRUD service with Forze from scratch

 )

-The prebuilt document router registers endpoints for create, update, delete, restore, kill, and metadata retrieval.
+attach_document_endpoints registers standard document operations (get, list, create, update, and others depending on the spec).
 All routes resolve ports through ExecutionContext so business logic never imports adapter classes directly.

 Step 5: Run with the runtime scope